-§ 5132.
+§5132.
 Multiple-party account

-- 5132.
-A "multiple-party account" is any of the following types of account: - (a) A joint account.
+5132.
+A "multiple-party account" is any of the following types of account:

+(a) A joint account.

-- (b) A P.O.D. account. - (c) A trust account.
+(b) A P.O.D. account.

+(c) A Totten trust account.

 Comment.
 Section 5132 restates the first sentence of subdivision (e) of former Section 5101 without substantive change, and is the same in substance as the first sentence of subsection (5) of Section 6-101 of the Uniform Probate Code (1982).

-§ 5134.
+See also Section 5204 (agency account).
+As to types of joint accounts, see the Comment to Section 5130.

+§5134.
 Net contribution

-- 5134. (a) "Net contribution" of a party to a joint account as of any given time is the sum of all deposits thereto made by or for the party, less all withdrawals made by or for the party that have not been paid to or applied to the use of any other party, plus a pro rata share of any interest or dividends earned, whether or not included in the current balance.
-The term includes, in addition, any proceeds of deposit life insurance added to the account by reason of the death of the party whose net contribution is in question. - (b) In the absence of proof otherwise, only parties who have a present right of withdrawal shall be considered as having a net contribution and the net contribution of each of the parties having a present right of withdrawal is deemed to be an equal amount.
+5134. (a) "Net contribution" of a party to a joint account as of any given time is the sum of all of the following:

+(1) All deposits thereto made by or for the party, less all withdrawals made by or for the party that have not been paid to or applied to the use of any other party.

+(2) A pro rata share of any interest or dividends earned, whether or not included in the current balance.

+(3) Any proceeds of deposit life insurance added to the account by reason of the death of the party whose net contribution is in question.

+(b) In the absence of proof otherwise:

+(1) Only parties who have a present right of withdrawal shall be considered as having a net contribution.

+(2) The net contribution of each of the parties having a present right of withdrawal is deemed to be an equal amount.

 Comment.
-Section 5134 restates subdivision (f) of former Section 5101 with the substitution of "whether or not included in the current balance" for the former phrase "included in the current balance."
+Section 5134 restates the substance of subdivision (f) of former Section 5101 with the substitution of "whether or not included in the current balance" for the former phrase "included in the current balance."